How to Earn Side Income in Singapore: 10 Side Hustles for Everyone

 3. Sell online

-Nowadays, you can start your own online selling business in just a few clicks.
-There are numerous platforms you can take advantage of like Etsy, Carousell, Shopee and Lazada.
+Nowadays, you can start your own online business in just a few clicks.
+There are numerous platforms you can take advantage of like Etsy, Carousell, Shopee, Lazada, and even Facebook Live.

 If you're looking to take your online business to the next level, you can even consider creating your own e-Commerce website.
 One of the easiest ways to venture into the e-Commerce world without investing much upfront is through dropshipping.

-Dropshipping is a retail fulfillment method where a store doesn't keep the products it sells in stock.
+Dropshipping is a retail fulfilment method where a store doesn't keep the products it sells in stock.
 Instead, it transfers customer's orders and shipment details to either the manufacturer, another retailer, or a wholesaler, who then ships the goods directly to the customer.
 To get you started, try e-commerce platforms like Shopify, Magento or BigCommerce.

 4. Start a home-based food business